hayden-fr/ComfyUI-Model-Manager/README.md

 ### Model Info View

-- View model metadata, including training tags and bucket resolutions.
+- View model metadata and file info.
 - Read, edit and save notes in a `.txt` file beside the model.
 - Change or remove a model's preview image (add a different one using a url or local upload).
-- Rename, move or **permanently** remove models.
+- Rename, move or **permanently** remove model files.

 ### ComfyUI Node Graph

 - Button to copy a model to the ComfyUI clipboard or embedding to system clipboard.
 (Embedding copying requires secure http connection.)
 - Button to add model to ComfyUI graph or embedding to selected nodes.
 (For small screens/low resolution.)
+- Button to load workflows embedded in previews.
+(Can alternatively drag full-sized image in model info onto node graph.)
 - Right, left, top and bottom toggleable sidebar modes.
 - Drag a model onto the graph to add a new node.
 - Drag a model onto an existing node to set the model field.
 (Must be exact on input if multiple inputs use model name text.)